-COMMENDATION Score ≥ 50 + Passes in both sections.
+Score ≥ 50 + Passes in both sections.
 Pass: Successful completion of training; for accreditation Other Recommendation & Comments Score ≥ 50 + Pass in one section & borderline fail in one section.
 Pass: Successful completion of training; for accreditation Other Recommendation & Comments Score <50 (90-99% of section pass mark) Borderline Fail in 1 section (Dissertation/clinical viva) Bare fail.
 Repeat Exit Assessment in failed section in six months Areas of deficiency and remedial action(s): Repeat Exit Assessment in the failed section after an additional 6-month training in the relevant specialty.
 Score <50 (90-99% of section pass mark) Borderline Fail in 2 sections Bare fail.
 Repeat Exit Assessment in failed section in 12 months Areas of deficiency and remedial action(s): Repeat full Exit Assessment after an additional 12-month training in the relevant specialty.
 Any Score (80-89% of section pass mark) Fail in one section.
 Repeat Exit Assessment in six months Areas of deficiency and remedial action(s): Repeat full Exit Assessment after an additional 6-month training in the relevant specialty.
 Any Score (80-89% of section pass mark) Fail in two sections.
 Repeat Exit Assessment in 12 months Areas of deficiency and remedial action(s): Repeat full Exit Assessment after an additional 12-month training in the relevant specialty.
 Trainees should be exposed to trainers in other institution(s) for six months.
 Any Score (<80% of section pass mark) Bad Fail in one section.
 Repeat Exit Assessment in 12 months Areas of deficiency and remedial action(s): Repeat full Exit Assessment after an additional 12-month training in the relevant specialty.

-Any Score (<80% of section pass mark) Fail in two sections.
-Repeat Exit Assessment in 12 months Areas of deficiency and remedial action(s): Repeat full Exit Assessment after an additional 12-month training in the relevant specialty, of which 6 months should be undertaken in programmes and/or training centres specified by the Specialty Board.
+ny Score (<80% of section pass mark) all in two sections.
+Repeat Exit Assessment in 12 months reas of deficiency and remedial action(s): Repeat full Exit Assessment after an additional -month training in the relevant specialty, of which 6 months should be undertaken in nr ogrammes and/or training centres specified by the Specialty Board. r. ogrammes and/or training centres spectned by the spectalty board.
+P. ogrammes and/or training centres specified by the Specialty Board.
+P1 ogrammes and/or training centres spectned by the Specialty Board. ogrammes and/or training centres spectned by the Specialty Board.
+P1 ogrammes and/or training centres specified by the Specialty Board.

-Deficiency in learning facilities of institution noted; actions recommended

-nent Board (at least one station Committee/Exam member should represent HKCP Council/Education & ination Committee):
+Assessment Board (at least one member should represent HKCP Council/Education & Accreditation Committee/Examination Committee):

-() Examiner 1 (Chairman)
+( ) Examiner 1 (Chairman)

-() Examiner 2
+( ) Examiner 2

-() Examiner 3
+( ) Examiner 3

-() Examiner 4
+( ) Examiner 4

-() Examiner 5
+( ) Examiner 5

-() Examiner 6
+( ) Examiner 6

-EA Individual Report 1/1 07.11
+EA Individual Report 1/1 07.11 HONG KONG COLLEGE OF PHYSICIANS